-the objective function, however.
+We then choose a start point by randomly choosing cluster centers, and then iterate these stages alternately.
+This process eventually converges to a local minimum of the objective function (the value either goes down or is fixed at each step, and it is bounded below).
+It is not guaranteed to converge to the global minimum of the objective function, however.
 It is also not guaranteed to produce k clusters, unless we modify the allocation phase to ensure that each cluster has some nonzero number of points.
 This algorithm is usually referred to as k-means (summarized in Algorithm 12.3).
-It is possible to search for an appropriate number of clusters by applying k-means for different values of k and comparing the results; we defer a discussion of this issue until Section ??.